Alexpascual28/rlis_inventory_system/README.md

         The user must then manually fill-up the following information about the new storage sub-division:

         - **Storage Location**: Drop-down.
 Links the sub-division back to the main storage ID, which is detailed on the "Storage Locations" sheet.
         - **ID #**: A sequential identifier and unique reference for the sub-division within its main storage location (e.g, 3).
-Numbers are ussually assigned bottom-to-top and left-to-right within the storage location (e.g, 1 equals lower shelf).
+Numbers are usually assigned bottom-to-top and left-to-right within the storage location (e.g, 1 equals lower shelf).
         - **Sub-Division Type**: The type of sub-division (e.g., Shelf, Drawer) indicating the physical nature of the storage subdivision.
         - **Label**: Labels or tags used for the sub-division, providing further details about what is stored.
         - **Count ?
 (Y/N)**: *Drop-down*.
 Indicates whether an inventory count is applicable or recorded for this sub-division.